 There are three main types of reverse mortgages:

-- Home Equity Conversion Mortgage (HECM): Insured by the Federal Housing Administration (FHA), HECMs are the most common type of reverse mortgage.
-They offer various payment options and are available through FHA-approved lenders.
+- Home Equity Conversion Mortgage (HECM): The most common type of reverse mortgage is insured by the Federal Housing Administration (FHA).
+HECMs offer various payment options and are available through FHA-approved lenders.

 - Proprietary Reverse Mortgages: These are private loans backed by the companies that develop them.
 They are generally for homes with higher values and may offer larger loan amounts than HECMs.